Board of Trustees Bios

 Shani J.P.
 Butts

 Shani J.P.
 Butts (appointed; term expires June 2025) received her BA in economics from The George Washington University in 1998 and her JD from The Catholic University of America, Columbus School of Law in 2003.
-In the fall of 2004, she joined the admission staff at Catholic Law after practicing bankruptcy and civil litigation with a small firm in Virginia.
+During law school, she served in leadership roles with the Asian Pacific American Law Student Association, the Black Law Student Association, the Student Bar Association, and was one of two student members of the Admissions Committee.
+In the fall of 2004, she joined the admission staff at Catholic Law after practicing bankruptcy and civil litigation with a firm in Virginia.
 She is licensed in Virginia and the District of Columbia.

 Back to Board of Trustees listing